 Morality has been identified by religions as normative institutions of alternative ways of resolving conflicts.
 In great contrast to religions the Moral Science identifies morality as the optimal way of resolving conflicts strictly by following the equilibrial formal operations as moderation, cooperation and mutual respect.
 As cultures collide and religious wars rage on, we can understand morality as the Science of Conflict Resolution.
 This research on morality as a science has broad cultural implications.
 Religions differ in their moral values as the norms in resolving conflict.
 Science identifies the process and the modalities, the common structure of religions providing guidance to resolve faith-based conflicts with broader definition of norms by promoting moderation, cooperation and mutual respect as the ultimate moral values.
 Religions may benefit from a shift of moral paradigms from metaphysics to physics, from trusting stories, as metaphors of conflict resolution, to interpreting them identifying their dimensions.
 Science-based analysis of metaphors as espousing merely versions of formal operations can facilitate identifying their cultural biases and as problems needing new resolutions.

 Moral Monopoly is an educational game of story-telling cards arranged as the deck of cards.
 Four suits of this game correspond to the four relational modalities illustrated by four cultures' ways of resolving conflicts.
 The game integrates the religions' cultural solutions as interrelated alternative relational modalities that have evolved improving the family institution, reducing its conflicts.
 The game also shows the unresolved conflicts of the Abrahamic-family-inspired religions.
 Players analyze the stories as a continuum of complementary modalities advancing in abstraction while optimizing the family system.
 They recognize them as complementary solutions but also with deficiencies in resolving conflicts.
 Religions are thus integrated meaningfully into the Moral Science, which completes their mission for peace through the science-based moral consensus.

-TABLE SHOWING THE UNCONSCIOUS AS THE UNIT OF THE SOCIAL SCIENCES INTEGRATING THE FOUR DISCIPLINES OF PSYCHOLOGY: EPISTEMOLOGY, DIAGNOSIS, ASSESSMENT AND MORALITY
+TABLE SHOWING THE UNCONSCIOUS AS THE UNIT OF THE SOCIAL SCIENCES, INTEGRATING EPISTEMOLOGY, DIAGNOSIS, ASSESSMENT AND MORALITY